dharma6/Earth_quake_prediction/Machine_learning/readme.txt

                  python main.py svm

-6. For further information, please refer to the documentation(PDf)
+6. For further information, please refer to the Project Report(PDf)